Jess Bedard, Director of Program Planning and Performance

 Melissa Martin, Public Policy and Legal Director

-Melissa is the Public Policy and Legal Director.
-In her role, she manages the public policy and legislative work for MECASA by advocating for legislative changes to support survivors of sexual violence.
+Melissa manages the public policy and legislative work for MECASA by advocating for legislative changes to support survivors of sexual violence.
 Melissa also represents survivors in appellate cases before the Maine Supreme Court and will also address matters related to sexual violence through amicus briefs.
 Prior to working at MECASA, Melissa worked representing survivors in civil cases and Title IX matters for several years at Pine Tree Legal Assistance.
 Melissa enjoys eating and cooking new foods, gardening, and traveling near and far.

 Hyde Nichols, Training Coordinator